abuicke/tarot/major arcana/(9) The Hermit.md

 The light in his lamp is the Sun of Tiphareth, it has made it's grand journey across the Abyss into Manifestation.

->Tiphereth is the lantern, or Guiding Light; Chesed the summit of the Ruach, opening onto the infinite heavens above. - *Liber Theta*
+>Tiphereth is the lantern, or Guiding Light; Chesed the summit of the Ruach, opening onto the infinite heavens above.
+>
+>*Liber Theta* (p.
+22, The Hermit)